Temporal dynamics in the Bragg reflection of light by cold atoms: flash effect and superradiant decay

-After 30\,ms of holding time in the lattice, the atomic sample contains $N \sim 3 - 4 \times 10^8$ atoms at a temperature $T \sim 100\,\upmu$K (measured by time of flight and absorption imaging perpendicular to the lattice), with a density distribution along the lattice that is approximately homogeneous along a length $L \approx 4$\,mm, with Gaussian wings on the edges (see Fig.\,\ref{fig.intensity_in_the_lattice}).
-Note that this corresponds to several thousands of layers.
-This is necessary to compensate for the very small refractive index contrast, on the order of a few $10^{-4}$.
-The ratio $\eta = U_0/\kB T$ is evaluated to $\eta \approx 5$, which gives the size of the Gaussian atomic distribution in each potential well, namely $\sigma_\perp \simeq 100\,\upmu$m and $\sigma_z \simeq 45$\,nm in the transverse and longitudinal directions, respectively.
 The probe beam has a waist $w_0 = 35\,\upmu$m, corresponding to a Rayleigh length of 5.2\,mm and a significant divergence $\Delta\theta=0.4^\circ$.
 Its intensity is kept weak to avoid any saturation effect.
-To ensure that all data have been obtained in the linear-optics regime, each measurement pulse is doubled, with the second pulse having 5 times more power than the first one.
+To ensure that all data have been obtained in the linear-optics regime, each measurement pulse is doubled, with the second pulse having five times more power than the first one.
 We have checked that the results are always the same, apart from the noise level.
 We show here only the less noisy data, for which the saturation parameter is at most $0.1$.